gilescope/gilescope.github.io/_posts/2018-01-11-Next-for_Rust.md

 		- Use the Debug trait as a generic print mechanism.
 	- We need to get the lldb repl working with Rust.

+And of course we need the above in Windows and OSX as well as Linux.

 ## Error handling:

 I think the Failure crate is a good step forwards - getting error handling right makes a world of difference to development speed.